emersonjr25/Doctoral-Project/README.md

 # Plasticity and Evolution Study Readme

+## Article
+This work has been published in the journal Ecological Modelling (https://doi.org/10.1016/j.ecolmodel.2024.110983).
+I invite you to read the conclusions of this article.

 ## Overview
 This code is part of a computational simulation aimed at investigating the effect of plasticity on adaptive evolution.
 The study focuses on diversification and trait evolution in the context of plasticity.
 The simulation utilizes the `gen3sis` package and employs methods to input, modify, and run the model.